Kids Paddle Board Guide 2019…the simple guide to buying a kids SUP!

 Personal Floatation Device (PFD)

-Boots will help kids to grip to the board meaning they’re less likely to keep falling off.
+Boots stop little feet getting too cold and also help kids to grip to the board meaning they’re less likely to fall off.

 Extremely Useful Kit